Robust-Wide: Robust Watermarking against Instruction-driven Image Editing: Experiments

 \subsection{Fidelity Evaluation}

 \Tref{tab:main results} also shows the PSNR and SSIM of different methods.
-We observe that \Name can achieve the comparable visual quality with other baseline methods. \Tref{tab:editabilty} compares the values of CLIP-I and CLIP-T for original and watermarked images.
-The slight difference indicates that \Name induces little influence on the editability. \Fref{fig:main results} shows some visual results using our \Name, which further confirms the fidelity.
+We observe that \Name can achieve the comparable visual quality with other baseline methods. \Tref{tab:integrity} compares the values of CLIP-I and CLIP-T for original and watermarked images.
+The slight difference indicates that \Name induces little influence on the editability. \Fref{fig:main results} shows some visual results using our \Name, which further confirms the fidelity (more results are provided in the supplementary material).
 Specifically, the normalized residual images are computed as $N(|I_{wm}-I_{ori}|)$, where $N(x) = (x-min(x))/(max(x)-min(x))$.
 From these images, it is evident that the watermark is predominantly embedded along the contours of the main subjects (such as people or objects) and in the background (secondary elements like buildings).
 We posit that these areas may be robust regions related to conceptual content and therefore \Name tends to embed watermarks into robust concept-aware areas.